Medicare Guidelines for Hyperbaric Oxygen Therapy

 Medicare Cost for Hyperbaric Oxygen Therapy

-Hyperbaric oxygen therapy is covered by Medicare Part B. You will be responsible for 80 percent of the cost.
-The Part B deductible — $233 in 2022 — also applies.
+Hyperbaric oxygen therapy is covered by Medicare Part B. You will be responsible for 80% of the cost.
+The Part B deductible — $240 in 2024 — also applies.

 You may owe less if you have supplement insurance, such as Medicaid or a Medigap policy.